 Extreme cold can make dogs restless, trying to find a more comfortable position or environment.
 Conversely, some dogs might become sluggish as a response to feeling cold.
 Pay attention to any unusual changes in your dog’s energy level.

-How to Know If Dog Feels Cold at Night
+How to Know If Dog Feels Cold

 Nighttime can bring a drop in temperatures, making it essential to ensure your dog is comfortable and warm during sleep.
 Here are specific signs to look for to determine if your dog feels cold at night: